4pplet/Steezy60/README.md

 ### SMK
 - Rev A1: Initial prototype, issues: had 2 alps footprints left over from other pcb.
 - Rev B1: Changed processor to atmega32u2, changed layout support, removed some mounting holes (for chinese cases).
-- Rev B2: Rotated left shift stabilizer for better universal plate support
+- Rev A2: Rotated left shift stabilizer for better universal plate support, reset revision designator to A (old A-revision does not exist anymore), to match Steezy60-Alps.
+Removed PCB name and logo on top, removed flash command from silk.

 ### ALPS
 - Rev A1: Initial prototype based on SMK-version.
-- Rev A2: Rotated left shift stabilizer for better universal plate support
+- Rev A2: Rotated left shift stabilizer for better universal plate support, removed PCB name and logo on top, removed flash command from silk.

+## Todo:
+- Verify switch positions
+- Make low volume protoype series
+- Implement VIA-support.